-- the start coordinate (x0,y0) and end coordinate (x1,y1) - a text string related to the start coordinate - the end coordinate (x1,y1) - a text string related to the end coordinate - Properties for the point markers and text to be displayed
+- the start coordinate (x0,y0) and end coordinate (x1,y1) - a text string related to the start coordinate - the end coordinate (x1,y1) - a text string related to the end coordinate - Properties for the point markers and text to be displayed 3.8.3 Properties Color The colour will be the same for both markers, lines and text.
+Marker and line You define the size of the marker and if it is to be displayed at all.

-Color

-The colour will be the same for both markers, lines and text.

-Marker and line

-You define the size of the marker and if it is to be displayed at all.
 For lines you specify the thickness of the line.

-Text

-The text is defined by the size, angle, alignment and background style.
+Text The text is defined by the size, angle, alignment and background style.
 For lines the text for both start point and end point can be displayed individually.

-With this page you can control the output settings: Double Buffering and name of video file.
+3.9 Output Settings With this page you can control the output settings: Double Buffering and name of video file.
 The file is recorded by the Toolbar button with the video camera icon in the Popup Menu.
 Double Buffering is a special drawing technique, that allows flicker-free animations.
 Double Buffering is only used if the plot control is active.
 The video file name is the name of the AVI-file used for generation of video output from the plot.

-A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.

-This is where you select files to plot and everything else about the picture and simulation setup.
+3.10 Popup Menu A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.
+Properties This is where you select files to plot and everything else about the picture and simulation setup.
+Add/Remove layers In the Image Manager you can select between several file types to be included as additional layers on you plot.

-3.10.2 Add/Remove layers

-In the Image Manager you can select between several file types to be included as additional layers on you plot.

 In the Overlay Manager you have the option to choose the order by which the drawing of the layers in your plot occur.
 This way you choose if the layer should be in the background or foreground on your plot.

-3.10.3 Toolbar

-You can display a toolbar that enables you to move forwards and backwards in time to display results from a simulation and maybe create a video file.
+Toolbar You can display a toolbar that enables you to move forwards and backwards in time to display results from a simulation and maybe create a video file.

+The video icon creates the file.

-As default, the file name and path of your input data file is shown on the plot, but you can switch this off by selecting this menu item.
+File name legend As default, the file name and path of your input data file is shown on the plot, but you can switch this off by selecting this menu item.
+Scale legend As default, the scale is shown on the plot, but you can with this off by selecting this menu item.
+Aspect ratio You have the possibility to change the aspect ratio between the x-axis and yaxis selecting this menu item.
+Move north arrow and convergence indicator Selecting one of these and afterwards clicking on the desired new spot will move the North Arrow or the Convergence Indicator to the new spot.

-3.10.5 Scale legend

-As default, the scale is shown on the plot, but you can with this off by selecting this menu item.

-3.10.6 Aspect ratio

-You have the possibility to change the aspect ratio between the x-axis and y-axis selecting this menu item.

-3.10.7 Move north arrow and convergence indicator

-Selecting one of these and afterwards clicking on the desired new spot will move the North Arrow or the Convergence Indicator to the new spot.
 But of course only if the icon is already on the plot.

-Zoom In allows you to zoom in on the plotted data and change the focus of the plot.
+Zoom facilities Zoom In allows you to zoom in on the plotted data and change the focus of the plot.

+Zoom Out zooms out to default coverage.